developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 * All Zebra devices running Android Nougat or higher

 ### Prerequisites
+* For the Staging Workstation:
+ * A computer running Windows 7 (or Windows 10 with StageNow 3.0 or higher)
-* A Staging Workstation running Windows with StageNow 2.10.1 or higher installed (for compatibility with sample profiles)
+ * StageNow 2.10.1 or higher installed (for compatibility with sample profiles provided)
 * **Access to the "main console"** of the EMM solution
 * **Adequate EMM priviledges** to create the following:
  * **At least one group** in which to categorize devices to be staged